pavank2/JavascriptAutomation/README.md

    - webdriver-manager start

-4. On a separate terminal, clone the Automation project to your local machine
+4. On a new terminal, clone the Automation project to your local machine

    - git clone https://github.com/pavank2/JavascriptAutomation.git